Multi-scale Dynamic Wake Modeling and Prediction of Floating Offshore Wind Turbines via Physics-Informed Neural Networks and Fourier Neural Operators: Results and Discussion

-To further quantitatively evaluate the capability of the PINNs and FNOs, the instantaneous streamwise velocity ($u/U_{\infty}$) downstream of the wind turbine along the rotor center ($y=0$) is extracted and compared.
-Fig.~\ref{fig:line_compare_place} presents the line profiles of the normalized streamwise velocity $u/U_{\infty}$ along the $x/D$ axis at $t^\ast =9.05$.
-Across all cases, the FNO predictions (green dash-dot line) demonstrate an exceptional overlap with the CFD ground truth (red dashed line), accurately capturing both the global velocity deficit and the complex spatial oscillations.
-This high fidelity is confirmed by the quantitative error metrics shown in the subplots, where FNO maintains a very low RMSE ($R\approx 0.01$).
-In contrast, the PINNs model (blue solid line) fails to resolve the high-frequency spatial variations, resulting in a significantly smoothed profile that deviates from the true data, with error metrics approximately five times higher than those of FNO (RMSE: $R\approx 0.05-0.1$ ).
+To further evaluate the quantitative performance of the two frameworks, the instantaneous streamwise velocity deficit ($\Delta u/U_{\infty}$) is extracted along the rotor centerline ($y = 0$).
+Fig.~\ref{fig:uc_vs_x} illustrates the spatial evolution of the $\Delta u/U_{\infty}$ along the streamwise direction at $t = 350$ s.
+Across all investigated cases, the FNO predictions demonstrate high consistency with the CFD, accurately capturing both the global deficit magnitude and the complex spatial oscillations.
+In contrast, although the dynamic spatial distribution of the fluctuating $\Delta u/U_{\infty}$ can be captured by the PINN model, the magnitudes are relatively low and over-smoothed, especially in the highly turbulent regions.

-Fig.~\ref{fig:line_compare_time} illustrates the temporal evolution of the streamwise velocity at a fixed downstream location $x^*=x/D=8$ over time.
-The results highlight a difference in how the two models predict dynamic wind turbine wakes.
-The FNO model precisely captures the fluctuations of the wake, maintaining high accuracy throughout the entire time series.
-Conversely, the PINNs prediction behaves like a low-pass filter, providing a smooth blue curve that only follows the general mean trend of the flow.
-It fails to capture the high-frequency temporal oscillations present in the ground truth, indicating that PINNs struggle to resolve the small-scale turbulence inherent in the turbine wake.